Pro-mwas1234/SpotiBat/README.md

 ---

+## Quick Start

+install the APK, open it, done.
+Spotilol runs in **normal mode** by default - no certificate, no setup, no "Certificate Required" screen. it just works out of the box.

+### Switching to Proxy MITM Mode

+want the full fingerprint treatment? flip the mode in **Settings → Connection Mode → "MITM Proxy (Certificate)"**. the app restarts and walks you through the cert install.

-## Quick Start: The Certificate Thing
+### The Certificate Thing (proxy mode only)

 Spotilol generates a local CA cert so Spotify doesn't know you're in a WebView. it lives on your device, stays on your device.

-1. open Spotilol — you'll see the **"Certificate Required"** screen
+1. open Spotilol in proxy mode — you'll see the **"Certificate Required"** screen
 2. tap **"Export .pem"** to save it to your Downloads
 3. go to **Settings > Security > Encryption & Credentials > Install a certificate > CA certificate**
 4. find `spotilol_ca.pem` in your Downloads and tap it